-For the Doctor of Ministry degree program, a minimum of eleven credits must be completed through courses that include a one-week, on-campus module.
-The remaining credits of coursework may be attained through additional modular courses, livestreamed courses, online courses, a teaching practicum, and/or an independent-study course.
+For the Doctor of Ministry degree program, a minimum of 6 credits must be completed through courses that include a one-week, on-campus module.
+The remaining credits of coursework may be attained through additional modular or livestream courses, a teaching practicum, and/or an independent-study course.